 Early History of the Gareard family

 This web page shows only a small excerpt of our Gareard research.Another 127 words (9 lines of text) covering the years 1177, 1545, 1611, 1593, 1559, 1581, 1564, 1618, 1622, 1613, 1640, 1634, 1667, 1587, 1670, 1617, 1680, 1641, 1660, 1618, 1683, 1660, 1687, 1661, 1685, 1659, 1701, 1689 and 1694 are included under the topic Early Gareard History in all our PDF Extended History products and printed products wherever possible.

 Gareard Spelling Variations

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Gareard has been recorded under many different variations, including Gerrard, Gerard, Jarrard, Jared, Garrad, Garred, Jarratt, Jarrett and many more.

 Early Notables of the Gareard family (pre 1700)

+Notables of the family at this time include John Gerard (Gerarde) (1545-1611), an English botanist and herbalist, who maintained a large herbal garden in London, eponym of the botanical genus Gerardia; Sir Gilbert Gerard (died 1593), a prominent lawyer, politician, and landowner who served six times as a member of the...
 Another 139 words (10 lines of text) are included under the topic Early Gareard Notables in all our PDF Extended History products and printed products wherever possible.